AkashMundari/GlueXConnect/README.md

 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint

-### Adding New Features

-1. **New AI Commands**: Update the prompt engineering in `FinalChatInterface.jsx`
-2. **Additional Chains**: Add new chain IDs to the supported chains list
-3. **Token Sources**: Integrate additional token data APIs
-4. **UI Components**: Add new components in the `components/` directory

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [GlueX](https://gluex.xyz/) for the cross-chain router API
 - [Groq](https://groq.com/) for the fast AI inference
 - [CryptoRank](https://cryptorank.io/) for token data
 - [LangChain](https://langchain.com/) for AI framework
-- The DeFi and Web3 community for inspiration

-## 📞 Support

-For support, please open an issue on GitHub or contact the development team.

----

-**Built with ❤️ for the Web3 community**